 The APA offers many different opportunities for recognition of mental health providers.
 Each year the APA honors individuals for career recognition, lifetime service, outstanding research, and other categories that improve the lives of people with mental illness.
 The full list of awards through the APA can be found at APA Awards.

 The NJPA offers various opportunities for recognition.
 The following awards are presented at the biennial (odd numbered years) Program for Excellence.
 The leadership of the Association nominates members and individuals known to them who have demonstrated their commitment to the mission and principles embodied in the respective awards.
 Nominees are reviewed and approved by the Board of Trustees.

-Presented to a member of the public who has made outstanding contributions to the mental health of the citizens of New Jersey.
-Past recipients include journalists, business leaders and Senators.
+The NJPA Citizen of the Year Award is presented to a member of the public who has made outstanding contributions to the mental health of the citizens of New Jersey.

 The NJPA also believes that the profession’s newest members should have opportunities for recognition.
 In keeping with that principle, there are specific Fellow, Resident, and Medical Student awards available on an annual basis.
 These opportunities include:

 Member Fellows and Residents, and Medical Students can enter a case study with a review of relevant literature, a review article or original research on any psychiatric topic.
 Articles may be submitted by a single author or as a joint submission with multiple authors.
 The papers are judged using a scoring system which considers the abstract and the paper’s content, clarity and originality.

 Email the NJPA at firstname.lastname@example.org for more information.